luke-jordan/pluto-alpha/README.md

 ## Functions
 All core APIs may be found in the `functions` directory.
 These APIs are listed below, with a brief description of their core operations.

-- `admin api` (API for admin interface, all admin operations can be found here)
+- `admin api` (API for admin interface Functions include float, savings-heat, and user management)
 - `audience selection` (API for boost audience selection)
 - `boost api` (API for core boost operations, e.g., boost creation, automation and redemption.
 Also includes boost admin functions)
 - `float api` (API for float management, handles float accruals, allocations and capitalizations)